Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 These restrictions are imposed by the Nextor architecture.

 If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0, and since Nextor 2.1.1 a file needs to be stored across consecutive sectors in its host filesystem to be mountable.
 A .BFSZ error will be returned if the file is too small (less than 512 bytes) or too big (more than 32 MBytes).
 A .ICLUS error will be returned if the file is not stored across consecutive sectors.

+When mapping a drive to a device that's a floppy disk drive (flagged as such by the driver), the next drive will be mapped as its ghost drive if all of the following is true:

+- The drive being mapped is not H:.
+- The next drive letter is free (unassigned).
+- No other drive has been already assigned as ghost drive of a floppy disk (for any device on any driver).
+- (For DOS 1 mode only) The next drive letter is assigned to the same driver (but not assigned to any device).

+Unmapping a drive will also cause its associated ghost drive (if there's one) to be unmapped.
+Unmapping a ghost drive has no effect in the mapping of its main drive.

+See ["Floppy disks" in the user manual](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks) for more details on how Nextor handles floppy disk drives.

 ### 3.13.
 Enable or disable the Z80 access mode for a driver (_Z80MODE, 7Dh)